roblaing/erlang-webapp-howto/unit5/README.md

 OpenWeather asks users not to bombard its servers with constant requests, as could happen if `httpc:request(URL)` was placed in the web page handler of a busy site.

-Ideally we need a type of cron job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting your data supplier's servers.

 Besides being polite to your data provider, fetching new data in the backround while presenting the freshest available data from RAM to your site's visitors makes it load far quicker.

-To be run as cron jobs, these data fetchers should possibly be made a separate application with their own run script.
+Ideally we need a type of cron job that updates the cache with fresh data with at least 10 minute gaps as requested by OpenWeather, and Erlang appears to several third-party applications including <a href="https://github.com/erlware/erlcron">erlcron</a>
+for this kind of service,
-But for now I'll write a helper function in my webutil module which will be called once when the application starts.
+but for now I'll write a helper function in my webutil module, get_json(), which will be called once when the application starts.

 In this tutorial I'm introducing Erlang Term Storage, <a href="https://erlang.org/doc/man/ets.html">ets</a>, to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing